heidenreich/theironyard.github.io/source/jobs/index.markdown

 - *Bonus: enjoy and are good at creating content and writing*
 - *Bonus, but not at all required: you've got some hacking skills*

+**Compensation and benefits**

+- Competitive salary
+- Profit sharing
+- 100% paid benefits

 **Sound like a dream come true?**

 [Send us an email](mailto:iwannajoin@theironyard.com?subject=I'm interested in the Community Manager position) explaining why you're an incredible fit for our company and this job.
+Be sure to include:

+- Where you live and whether you are willing to relocate
+- Examples of work / experience
-Be sure to include a link to your portfolio or examples of work, and your favorite thing you've seen on the internet in the last week.
+- Your favorite thing you've seen on the internet in the last week

 <a name="mission"></a>
 #### Our mission